huBioinfo/CytoCommunity-Beta_v1.1.0/README.md

 #### Prepare input data

-The example input data to the unsupervised learning mode of CytoCommunity is derived from a mouse brain MERFISH dataset generated in [2], including three types of files: (1) cell type label and (2) cell spatial coordinate files for each sample/image, as well as (3) an image name list file.
+The example input data to the unsupervised learning mode of CytoCommunity is derived from a mouse brain MERFISH dataset generated in [2], including **three types of files: (1) cell type label and (2) cell spatial coordinate files for each sample/image, as well as (3) an image name list file**.
 These example input files can be found under the directory "Tutorial/Unsupervised/MERFISH-Brain_Input/".

 Note that the naming fashion of the three types of files cannot be changed when using your own data.
-These files should be named as "[image name]_CellTypeLabel.txt", "[image name]_Coordinates.txt" and "ImageNameList.txt".
+These files should be named as **"[image name]_CellTypeLabel.txt", "[image name]_Coordinates.txt" and "ImageNameList.txt"**.
 Here, [image_name] should be consistent with your customized image names listed in the "ImageNameList.txt".
 The "[image name]_CellTypeLabel.txt" and "[image name]_Coordinates.txt" list cell type names and cell coordinates (tab-delimited x/y) of all cells in an image, respectively.
 The cell orders should be exactly the same across the two files.

 #### Run the following steps in Windows Powershell or Linux Bash shell: